magento/devdocs/src/marketplace/sellers/semantic-version-check.md

 ## What testing is for

 [Semantic Versioning](https://semver.org/) is a good way to communicate what kind of changes were introduced between software releases.
-This way, clients may estimate the risk level of upgrading a particular software package and how much effort is required to adopt the new version.
+Clients can use this information to estimate the risk level of upgrading a particular software package and to determine how much effort is required to adopt the new version.

 Magento follows Semantic Versioning and encourages all 3rd-party vendors to apply this versioning strategy for their Magento extensions as well.